oliviawestmacottssw/SSW.Rules.Content/rules/do-you-avoid-clear-text-email-addresses-in-web-pages/rule.md

 &lt;!--SSW Code Auditor - Ignore next line(HTML)--&gt;
 &lt;a href="mailto:test@ssw.com.au"&gt;Contact Us&lt;/a&gt;
-Bad - Using a plain email address that it will be crawled and made use of easily
+Bad - Using a plain email address that it will be crawled and made use of easily​

-&lt;a href="javascript:sendEmail('74657374407373772e636f6d2e6175')" onmouseover="javascript:displayStatus('74657374407373772e636f6d2e6175');return true;" onmouseout="javascript:clearStatus(); return true;"&gt;Contact Us&lt;/a&gt;
+​&lt;a href="javascript:sendEmail('74657374407373772e636f6d2e6175')" onmouseover="javascript:displayStatus('74657374407373772e636f6d2e6175');return true;" onmouseout="javascript:clearStatus(); return true;"&gt;Contact Us&lt;/a&gt;
-Good - Using an encoded email address
+Good - Using an encoded email address​​

 **Tip: **To decode and encode a string you can use [this page](http&#58;//www.ssw.com.au/ssw/Encode.htm).
 If you use Wordpress, use the [Email Encoder Bundle plugin](http&#58;//wordpress.org/extend/plugins/email-encoder-bundle) to help you encode email addresses easily.

-We have a program called [SSW CodeAuditor](https&#58;//www.ssw.com.au/ssw/CodeAuditor/) to check for this rule.
-We have a program called [SSW LinkAuditor](https&#58;//www.ssw.com.au/ssw/LinkAuditor/) to check for this rule.
+We have a program called [SSW CodeAuditor](https&#58;//www.ssw.com.au/ssw/CodeAuditor/) to check for this rule.​ We have a program called [SSW Link​Auditor](https&#58;//www.ssw.com.au/ssw/LinkAuditor/) to check for this rule.​​​​